grow/grow/content/docs/samples.md

 [TOC]

-An actual directory of samples is coming soon.
-In the meantime, you can view the below GitHub projects, which are all actual pods or themes.

 ## Getting samples

 The `grow init` command accepts either a theme name (for themes owned by the [growthemes organization on GitHub](http://github.com/growthemes)) or the URL to a git repo containing the theme.